Kőnig's theorem (set theory): Axiom of choice

 That is, the Cartesian product of the given non-empty sets B_{i} has a larger cardinality than the sum of empty sets.
 Thus it is non-empty, which is just what the axiom of choice states.
 Since the axiom of choice follows from Kőnig's theorem, we will use the axiom of choice freely and implicitly when discussing consequences of the theorem.

 Kőnig's theorem and cofinality

-Kőnig's theorem has also important consequences for cofinality of cardinal numbers.
+Kőnig's theorem has also important consequences for the cofinality of cardinal numbers.